 • Uncontrolled hyperparathyroidism;

-• Decompensated liver cirrhosis
+• Decompensated cirrhosis of the liver

 • Ferlatum;